p137dev/Cirilla/README.md

 Cirilla has the following commands:

+* `set_gm <user_nick>`
-`set_gm <user_nick>`: sets the GM (game master) to a specified person.
+Sets the GM (game master) to a specified person.
 Once this is done, the only person who can transfer GM rights to another person is the GM himself or a channel operator.
 GM rights are required to execute most of the commands.

+* `log <line>`
-`log <line>`: there may be chatter on the IRC channel (and it's good!), but none of it is logged until someone uses that command.
+There may be chatter on the IRC channel (and it's good!), but none of it is logged until someone uses that command.
 If a player decides on a action, they use this command to log the action.
 It's timestamped to prevent time paradoxes :)

+* `brief`
-`brief`: a command to be used by a GM on a query with a bot (`/msg <botname> :brief`).
+A command to be used by a GM on a query with a bot (`/msg <botname> :brief`).
 Returns all the logged lines for GM's consideration.

+* `add_eq <player> <thing>`
-`add_eq <player> <thing>`: GM command.
+GM command.
 Adds a thing to player's inventory.

+* `rm_eq <player> <thing>`
-`rm_eq <player> <thing>`: An opposite GM command.
+An opposite GM command.
 Removes a thing from player's inventory.
 Simple.

+* `list_eq <player>`
-`list_eq <player>`: Lists the player's EQ.
+Lists the player's EQ.
 Any player can use it.

+* `next_turn`
-`next_turn`: GM command.
+GM command.
 Deletes the action log and increments the turn counter.

 ### Additional notes